 We offer a free initial consultation with a financial planner where you can talk about your circumstances and find out more about how we can help you.
 Book online now or call us on 020 7189 2400.

-*We have based this assumption on the premise that the lifetime allowance will continue to be increased each tax year in line with consumer price inflation (CPI).
+*We have based this assumption on the premise that the lifetime allowance of £1,073,100 in the 2020/21 tax year will be frozen until April 2026 and thereafter will be increased in each tax year in line with Consumer Price Indexation (CPI).
 In this example we have used a CPI rate of increase of 2% p.a. with a compounded annual investment return of 5% net of costs.

 **If you are in receipt of a defined benefit pension at age 75, an exceptionally high increase on it would be tested against the lifetime allowance, although this occurrence is rare.